gsocher/HM-git-game/README.md

 # Welcome to the git-game!!

+This repository is a modified fork from https://github.com/git-game/git-game.

 This is a command line game designed to test your knowledge of git commands.
 Each level in the game is a task to perform on this repo.
 Once you perform that task, you will be given your next task.